cyber-ula/100-days-of-code/r1-log.md

 ✅ Read React docs

 ### R1D69
-✅Learning Redux and using it in my project:
+✅Learning Redux and using it in my project

+### R1D70

+Today, just added like and delete functionality to my app.